 The cryptographic module zerorizes cryptographic keys by reloading either a zero-valued key set for a CSC GP secure channel key set, or an Application Operator XAUT key with PUT KEY command, or closing of secure channel for session keys.
-The Card Holder PIN is zerorized by setting it to zero value via the CHANGE REFERENCE DATA command.
+The Card Holder PIN is zerorized by setting it to zero value via the CHANGE REFERENCE DATA command (same for the PUK pattern).
 The RSA private key is zerorized by reloading a zero-valued key using PUT KEY.